Design thinking, co-creation. Christine Hunderup

 Additionally, the digital unit set up shop where they could have the most touchpoints with across the company.
 Christine impounded the office of her boss to make a designated design and co-creation area in the heart of the organization, established an open-door policy, and invited colleagues to give inputs as much as possible.

 Until 2016, NLP had mostly relied on input from sales and marketing in new product development.
 NLP needed to start thinking about problems and needs of end-users before considering internal capabilities and complications – a relatively new idea in the banking world.

 This involved relying on customer feedback and inputs so that a co-creation approach could be used to answer critical business questions and drive the digital acceleration at NLP.

 Establishing customer panels for co-creation

-To achieve the goal of co-creation, the digital unit set up a test panel of customers, who could be used to test ideas.
-Through an opt-in form on the website and a promotional email that asked customers to participate, the team quickly build of customer panel of 500 volunteer testers.
+To achieve the goal of co-creation, the digital unit set up a user panel of customers, who could be used to test ideas.
+Through an opt-in form on the website and a promotional email that asked customers to participate, the team quickly build of users panel of 500 volunteer panelists.
 The panel was to be used repetitively for testing prototypes and ideas, and when used delivered an impressive completion rate of up to 20%.

 Minimum viable products and googles 5-day design sprints One of the methods, the digital unit applied to decrease their time-to-market, was Google Ventures 5 day design sprint.